Our 2006 Greek Odyssey

 After poking around endless piles of rocks that used to be amazing structures, we set out for the climb up the hill to the piece de resistance, the Parthenon.

 The goal was to check out by noon and around 11:00 we started making our way back to the hotel.
 We collected our luggage, got directions to the bus station and continued our journey onto Nafplio, a lovely city on the Pelopponese peninsula.
 Nafplio was night and day different from Athens.
 First, it was much less crowded and much cleaner although it had its share of stray cats and dogs.
-While it has many amazing architectural sites, they are primarily Venetian ruins.
-We were enchanted by the views from the hotel balcony and the quaintness of the harbor and town behind.
-We walked around for a bit, had our Greek siesta to compensate for our jet lag and found a nice taverna for dinner.

 October 3, 2006: Physical fitness challenge